inductiva/inductiva/docs-sources/how-it-works/tasks/manage_and_retrieve_results.md

 ## Downloading Results Locally
-The primary way to download results in a Python script is with the Python Client's `task.download_outputs()` method.
+The primary way to download results in a Python script is with the `task.download_outputs()` method.

 ```python
 task = inductiva.tasks.Task("i4ir3kvv62odsfrhko4y8w2an")